Rail Splitter Wind Farm

 The Rail Splitter Wind Farm is a 67-turbine wind farm in northern Logan County and southern Tazewell County in the U.S. state of Illinois.
+The wind farm is near the towns of Delavan, Hopedale, and Emden on a glacial moraine known as Union Ridge.

+Operation

-The turbines are expected to generate a maximum of 100.5 megawatts of electricity.
-The wind farm is owned and operated by Horizon Wind Energy.
+The turbines generate a maximum of 100.5 megawatts of electricity.
+The wind farm is owned and operated by EDP Renewables North America (EDPR NA), formerly Horizon Wind Energy.
 The wind turbines that constitute the farm are centered on the town of Emden on both sides of Interstate 155.
 The wind farm, constructed in 2008–2009 at a cost of $200.0 million, was dedicated on July 21, 2009.